How to make a plan: step by step for everything from one day to all life

 Summing Up

-For long years, we’ve been taught that hard work is the key to success.
-Well, partially, it’s true.
-You definitely won’t succeed without doing something.
-However, somehow no one tells us that it’s only a part of the secret.
-The rest is your idea or goal, then goes your ability to plan the way toward your goal and stick to it.
+For many years, we've been taught that hard work is the key to success.
+Well, partially, it's true.
+In reality, you definitely won't succeed without putting in effort.
+However, somehow, no one tells us that it's only a part of the secret.
+The rest involves your goals, followed by your ability to plan the way toward your goal and stick to it.

 Planning may seem unnecessary, time-consuming, exceeding, etc., at first, while in practice, a plan is your Ariadne’s Thread from a labyrinth of hard decisions, blockers, obstacles, indecisiveness, procrastination, and laziness.